SEP 11, 2020 | GLOBAL

-- ServiceNow has joined forces with 24 other Bay Area companies that have committed an initial $22 million in collective funding for organizations on the front lines of the COVID-19 crisis.
+- ServiceNow joined forces with 24 other Bay Area companies that have committed an initial $22 million in collective funding for organizations on the front lines of the COVID-19 crisis.
 Funds will support the evolving local, regional and global response efforts through several beneficiaries.

-- ServiceNow has committed to protecting the jobs of its global workforce through 2020 despite the economic uncertainty of the COVID-19 pandemic.
+- ServiceNow committed to protecting the jobs of its global workforce through 2020 despite the economic uncertainty of the COVID-19 pandemic.

 - ServiceNow released ServiceNow Safe Workplace, a four-app suite and dashboard designed to help companies manage the essential steps for returning employees to the workplace and support everyone’s health and safety.